-The coarse particulate monitoring network is composed of 6 PM{10} sampling sites.
-New Jersey's last TSP monitoring site was discontinued in early 2008 due to low lead concentrations.
+The coarse particulate monitoring network is composed of 5 PM{10} sampling sites.
 PM{10} samples, taken once every six days are collected on a filter that is weighed before and after sampling to determine the concentration.
+Fort Lee was temporarily shut down in November 2009.
 Figure 8 depicts the PM{10} particulate monitoring network in New Jersey.